Leon Legge: Port Vale

 On 21 November 2020, Legge was sent off after receiving two yellow cards for a tough tackle on Tristan Abrahams and a late challenge on Joss Labadie in a 1–0 defeat at Newport County; Askey said that "he should know better".
 He marked his 100th appearance for the club with a clean sheet in a 0–0 draw at Bradford City on 29 December.
-However he was sent off in his next appearance on 2 January, after picking up two yellow cards a 4–0 defeat at Mansfield Town; Askey said he had been "reckless, stupid really".
+However, he was sent off in his next appearance on 2 January, after picking up two yellow cards a 4–0 defeat at Mansfield Town; Askey said he had been "reckless, stupid really".
 Askey was sacked two days later and Legge took to Twitter to deny that there had ever been a rift between the players and manager, saying that "a good man lost his job because we as a group of players failed to deliver on the pitch".
 Interim manager Danny Pugh then moved the captaincy on to Tom Conlon and refused to name Legge in matchday squads following his return from suspension.
 New manager Darrell Clarke handed Legge his first start since the Mansfield game on 23 February, where he impressed in a 0–0 draw with Stevenage.

-On 21 August 2021, Legge picked up a "freak injury" during a 1–1 draw at Stevenage and Clarke reported that following a scan he would be ruled out of action for up to three months.
+On 21 August 2021, Legge picked up a "freak injury" during a 1–1 draw at Stevenage.
+Clarke reported that following a scan he would be ruled out of action for up to three months.
 He returned to action on 9 November, coming on as a substitute in an EFL Trophy game, but admitted that he faced "big competition to try to get back in the squad" as the team were in excellent form.